What is Trunk Based Development?

 Continuous Integration, like Jenkins, kicks in for that commit, and runs through a build pipeline building, testing, deploying, testing some more.
 It may detect failures, and most likely that is because a developer didn’t prove their commit or do the token thing.
 Another issue might be the developer failed to add a new source file before a commit.
 This would be easy/quick to remedy, and a situation where “roll forward” would be OK.

-Developers use a technique called Branch by Abstraction (BbA) to ensure that they can effect trickier longer.
+Developers use a technique called Branch by Abstraction (BbA) to ensure that they can complete trickier changes over a longer timespan.
 I’ve written about that many times.
 Martin Fowler underlines it as important, and Jez Humble has written about it too.
-The risk it mitigates, is of the proliferation of branches, and those ‘temporary’ branches not completing on a schedule that’s hoped for.
+The risk it mitigates, is of the proliferation of branches, and those ‘temporary’ branches not completing on a schedule that has been hoped for.

 My own case studies